Dependent upon Ordinary Means of Grace

 We believe the Church is God's means for accomplishing the task of making disciples.
 Not as a program, but as His chosen people who are engaged in the lives of others, all who are at varying stages of sanctification (Colossians 1:28).

-As a church in partnership with RUF we will foster in the congregation a love for college students that draws them into our lives and homes, giving them a tangible understanding of covenant community and church membership.
-Our hope is that they will go from college with such a love for Christ’s Church that they are actively involved in the local church wherever God may lead them.
+As a church in a college town we will foster in the congregation a love for college students that draws them into our lives and homes, giving them a tangible understanding of covenant community and church membership.
+Our hope is that they will go from college with such a love for Christ's Church that they are actively involved in the local church wherever God may lead them.

 Engaged in Serving the Community